RULAN TANGEN BIOGRAPHY

 New York University’s Hemispheric Conference for Performance and Politics, Indigenous Performance, Sao Paolo, Brasil; Centro Cultural de Recoleto, Buenos Aires, Argentina; Living Rituals Global Dance Festival, Canada; Society of Dance Historians conference, Banff Centre of Arts; Roots Remix International Arts Festival, Toronto; International Aboriginal Choreographers Workshop, Toronto; Aboriginal Choreographers Workshop, Banff Canada; UC Riverside’s Red Rhythms Conference; Native Roots and Rhythms Music and Dance Festival, Paolo Soleri Amphitheater; World Indigenous Peoples Conference on Education, Canada; Grand Opening, Lensic Theater, Santa Fe NM; Santa Fe Dance Festival, NM; Music from a Painted Cave, eighty city tour, including New Orleans Jazz Festival, LA.
 SOMOS UNO Festival, NM; UNITY Native youth leadership gathering, CA; UC Riverside and Sherman Indian School, CA; Annual Native Wellness Institute conference, CA. VSA 4th Art Center Global Dance Festival and Two Worlds Festival, NM; National Dance Institute of New Mexico.

-- Centro Cultural de Recoleto, Buenos Aires Argentina , for the Hemispheric Encuentro of Performance and Politics
+- Centro Cultural de Recoleto, Buenos Aires Argentina for the Hemispheric Encuentro of Performance & Politics.

 - Performer /Choreographer: video art collaboration with Studio Azzaro for Site Santa Fe Biennale.